October 23, 2014

 Please join us for breakfast (free of charge!) next Friday morning, October 31st at 8:00 a.m.
 This is part of our monthly Community Connection gathering when we invite members of our community to visit and tour the building, talk about the school, and ask questions about it.
 We will gather in the cafeteria.

 In order to encourage more regular and punctual attendance, we and other Burlington public schools contact families when their children are 5,10,15,20, and 25 days absent from or late to school.
 We do this in the form of a letter which also seeks to find out from families how we can support good, punctual attendance on the part of their children . . .our students.
 We seek to work with families as a team of support around their children.
 On rare occasions, we find we must contact outside agencies for support with this, including the Chittenden County State’s Attorney’s Office, but our goal is always to work directly with families first whenever and wherever we can.

 If you are interested in becoming a part of a C.P.
 Smith Elementary School Drama Club

 to explore ways to bring fine arts opportunities to students—especially as part of after school experiences—please contact me at the school.
 The group that is forming to work with The Very Merry Theatre would like to put on “The Hobbit” this winter.
 Would you like to join in on the fun?

 Another way to become involved in our school is to serve as a coach for a Destination Imagination team we would like to form.
 Destination Imagination is a worldwide non-profit organization that supports students’ creation of projects that represent high levels of thinking and collaborating with each other.
 For more information, please contact me at the school.

-Thank you for all you do to make our school community one of safety, respect, and responsibility for all who come through our doors.
+Thank you for all you are doing—and will do—to make our school community one of safety, respect, and responsibility for all who come through our doors.